 Millau Viaduct - feature

 Twin for a newer motorhome - one with more space and two single beds.
-After visiting many dealers we eventually found a motorhome that met our
+We now have a Weinsberg CaraCompact

 version of the Knaus Van Ti which is a compact coachbuilt just a bit